ogata-lab/eipl-docs/en/docs/model/SARNN.md

 The mean squared error `nn.MSELoss` of the predictions and true values ($f_{t+1}$, $a_{t+1}$) for all sequences is calculated and error propagation is performed based on the loss value `loss`.
 The parameters at each time are used at all times after that time, so back propagation is performed with temporal expansion.

-Lines 59-63 show that SARNN computes not only the image loss and joint angle loss, but also the prediction loss of the attention point.
+Lines 47-54 show that SARNN computes not only the image loss and joint angle loss, but also the prediction loss of the attention point.
-Since the true value of the attention point does not exist, the bi-directional loss [@hiruma2022deep] is used to learn the attention point.
+Since the true value of the attention point does not exist, the bi-directional loss[@hiruma2022deep] is used to learn the attention point.
-Specifically, the model updates the weights to minimize the loss between the attention point $\hat p_{t+1}$ predicted by the RNN at time $t$ and the attention point $p_{t+1}$ extracted by the CNN at time $t$+1.
+Specifically, the model updates the weights to minimize the loss between the attention point $\hat p_{t+1}$ predicted by the RNN at time $t$ and the attention point $p_{t+1}$ extracted by the CNN at time $t+1$.
 Based on this bidirectional loss, LSTM learns the time-series relationship between attention points and joint angles, which not only eliminates redundant image predictions, but also induces the CNN to predict attention points that are important for motion prediction.

 Also, `loss_weights` weights each modality loss and determines which modality to focus on for learning.